sreerag-ms/conways-game-of-life-group-project/README.md

 - Co‐authored the README, covering setup, running instructions, and sample I/O
 - Performed the final review and editing of code, documentation, and report

 All code in this repository is original.
 External resources and packages (such as React and Zustand) are properly referenced in the report.
-The package.json file at the repository root, provides a complete list of dependencies used in the project.
+The package.json file at the repository root provides a complete list of dependencies used in the project.
 These packages do not directly contribute to the core simulation logic; they are standard JavaScript and React libraries supporting web development tasks such as state management and UI rendering.
 The main simulation logic, shared code, and user interface were developed collaboratively, with equal contributions from both authors.
 This project contains complete source code, along with accompanying documentation.